PROFESSOR BOATAMO MOSUPYOE

 - E-mail: email@example.com

-Dr. Andrea L. S. Moore is an Assistant Professor in the Ethnic Studies Department.
+Dr. Andrea L. S. Moore is an Assistant Professor in the Department of Ethnic Studies.
 She received her B.A. in Sociology and Ph.D. in Cultural Studies from the University of California, Davis.
 Her academic brand focuses on Ethnic History and Socio-Cultural Production.
 Her areas of expertise are situated within Pan African History, Cultural Studies, Sociology, and Popular Culture.
-Moore has over 10 years of teaching experience in higher education working with the Department for Behavioral Social Sciences at Sacramento City College, and the African American and African Studies Department at the University of California, Davis.
+Dr. Moore has over 10 years of teaching experience in higher education working with the Department for Behavioral Social Sciences at Sacramento City College, and the African American and African Studies Department at the University of California, Davis.

 - Office: AMD 462B